isabelxklee/winner-winner-chicken-dinner/README.md

 * Enter a list of names or objects.
 * Edit and delete your list.
 * Always access your most recently created list with localStorage.
 * Spin the wheel to generate a random winner and see how many people or objects are left in the list.
+* Fully mobile responsive!

 <a name="getting-started"/>